flexxui/flexx/docs/start.rst

 * ``pip install flexx``
 * ``pip install flexx[all]``  (will also install Tornado)
 * Old school: ``python setup.py install``
-* Clone the repo and add the root dir to your PYTHONPATH (developer mode)
+* Clone the repo and add the root dir to your PYTHONPATH (developer mode, not possible for Python 2.7)

 Motivation